pythonarcade/arcade/doc/examples/gui_flat_button.rst

 Flat Text Buttons
 =================

-The :class:`arcade.UIFlatButton` is a simple button with a text label.
+The :class:`arcade.gui.UIFlatButton` is a simple button with a text label.
 It doesn't have any three-dimensional look to it.

 .. image:: gui_flat_button.png